Louisiana man accused of killing five arrested in Virginia

 Dakota Theriot, 21, was taken into custody by the Richmond County Sheriff’s Office, ending a manhunt that started Saturday morning after his parents and three others were killed in Louisiana.

+When Theriot arrived at the home, deputies were already there.
+The sheriff's office said the suspect, who had driven from Louisiana, allegedly pointed a gun out a car window causing deputies to seek cover.

+He was ordered to drop his weapon and was arrested him without incident, the sheriff’s department said.

-He will be transported back to Ascension Parish, Louisiana, where his parents, Keith and Elizabeth Theriot, were found shot inside their trailer.
+He is being held at the Northern Neck Regional Jail without bond pending a court appearance, and will be transported back to Ascension Parish, Louisiana, where his parents, Keith and Elizabeth Theriot, were found shot inside their trailer.

 Ascension Parish Sheriff Bobby Webre said during a press conference Saturday afternoon that deputies were called to the Theriot’s home in Gonzales, about 25 miles southeast of Baton Rouge, around 8:45 a.m.
 CST.